Law Offices of

 People v.
 Cajina (2005) Case No. A107293 (certified for partial publication).
 The First District unfortunately affirmed a Contra Costa County case for failure to register, rejecting defendant's claim that the jury should not have been informed of his status as a sex offender.

 In re Richardson (2003) Case No. A099747.
 The First District denied a habeas corpus petition that had been consolidated with an appeal from an Alameda County conviction for second degree murder (Case No. A094311), without prejudice to refiling the Superior Court to address factual issues regarding ineffective assistance of counsel that had been raised in the petition.
 The Alameda County Superior Court ordered an evidentiary hearing and granted a Pitchess motion in Case No. 136690A, but ultimately denied the habeas petition.
-Following unsuccessful habeas petitions in the First District and the California Supreme Court, Mr. Kleven filed a federal habeas petition in the Northern District of California, Richardson v.
-Cate, et al., Case No. C 09-2227 WHA, which is currently pending.

 People v.
 Augustine (2002) Case No. A096821.
 The First District reversed a San Mateo County Superior Court order denying defendant's motion to withdraw his plea.

 People v.
 Henderson (2002) Case No. H024071.
-The Sixth District reversed the trial a Santa Clara County Superior Court order revoking, reinstating and modifying probation because the trial court had improperly delegated its exercise of discretion to a probation officer.
+The Sixth District reversed the Santa Clara County Superior Court order revoking, reinstating and modifying probation because the trial court had improperly delegated its exercise of discretion to a probation officer.
 You can read Appellant's Opening Brief here.

 People v.
 Whitworth (1998) 67 Cal.App.4th 516 (depublished upon grant of review in Case No. S075158).
 The California Supreme Court granted review after the Sixth District had held that a defendant may not bring a collateral challenge to the constitutionality of a prior conviction on the grounds that the defendant had not been adequately advised prior to an earlier guilty plea.
 Mr. Kleven briefed and argued the case for defendant/appellant, and drafted the successful petition for review.